FabricMC/fabric-docs/develop/rendering/basic-concepts.md

 Quaternions are a way of representing rotations in 3D space.
 They are used to rotate the top matrix on the `PoseStack` via the `rotateAround(quaternionfc, x, y, z)` method.

-It's highly unlikely you'll need to ever use a Quaternion class directly, since Minecraft provides various pre-built Quaternion instances in it's `Axis` utility class.
+It's highly unlikely you'll need to ever use a Quaternion class directly, since Minecraft provides various pre-built Quaternion instances in its `Axis` utility class.

 Let's say we want to rotate our square around the z-axis.
 We can do this by using the `PoseStack` and the `rotateAround(quaternionfc, x, y, z)` method.